yuxuanxc/tp/docs/UserGuide.md

 title: User Guide
 ---

-TrackPad (TP) is a **desktop app for planning and tracking attractions visited and recording of previous places that were travelled to, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TrackPad (TP) is a **desktop app for planning your trips and tracking tourist attractions, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a
+Graphical User Interface (GUI).
 If you can type fast, TP can get your itinerary planned faster than traditional GUI apps.